carrascomj/nnbody/README.md

     ├── src                <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module
     │   │
     │   ├── process            <- Scripts to download or generate data │   │   └── mutate.py      <- Generate FASTA files for the mutated sequences
+    │   │   └── put_chains.py  <- Annotate missing chains of a MOE generated PDB.
     │   │
     │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py